leonormes/retry/README.md

 This function makes it clear why we programmed to the interfaces.
 Any class that implements the `Ipolicy` and `ICommand` interfaces will work here, which means it is reusable.
 The policy can have any functionality it needs to decide if `shouldRetry()` returns true or false and how long each `currentWait()` should be.

-Putting this all together would look like;
+Putting this all together would look like (You would separate the code into files);

 ```typescript
 // The function to be tried